Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications: Conclusions

 \section{Conclusions}

 In this paper, we have considered a general two-player nonzero-sum impulse game, whose state variable follows a diffusive dynamics driven by a multi-dimensional Brownian motion.
-After setting the problem, we have provided a verification theorem giving sufficient conditions in order for the solutions of a suitable system of quasi-variational inequalities to coincide with the value functions of the two players.
+After setting the problem, we have provided a verification theorem giving sufficient conditions in order for the solutions of a suitable system of quasi-variational inequalities to coincide with the payoff functions of the two players at some Nash equilibrium.
 To the best of our knowledge this result is new to the literature on impulse games and it constitutes the major mathematical contribution of the present paper.
 As an application, we have provided a solvable one-dimensional impulse game where two players with linear running payoffs can shift a real-valued Brownian motion in order to maximize their objective functions.
-We have found a Nash equilibrium and explicitly characterized the corresponding optimal strategies.
-We have also studied some asymptotic properties of such a Nash equilibrium.
+We have found a family of Nash equilibria and explicitly characterized the corresponding equilibrium strategies.
+We have also studied some asymptotic properties of the Nash equilibria.
 As a final contribution, we have considered two further families of examples, with cubic payoffs and with linear and cubic payoffs, where a solution is found numerically.